Samuel Montembeault in Edmonton: the final week changes the game - Dose.ca

 However, if the Habs trade Montembeault, who would fill the number-two spot in Montreal?
 Jacob Fowler needs playing time to develop and Kaapo Kahkonen has only played one NHL game since last season.

-The problem is, with his recent performances, the Québécois goaltender's value isn't at its highest right now.
+The problem is that, with his recent performances, the Québécois goalie's value isn't at its highest right now.

+Incidentally, this isn't the first time Montembeault's name has been linked to Edmonton in trade rumours.

+Latest Report Confirms Oilers Attempted to Trade for Canadiens' Goalie Sam Montembeault https://t.co/3U89wO0l6W #GoHabsGo #Canadiens

-And on the Oilers' side, apart from the untouchable players, the team doesn't have that much depth or assets to offer for a trade.
+And on the Oilers' side, aside from the untouchable players, the team doesn't have that much depth or assets to offer for a trade.

-The most interesting player is right-handed center Jack Roslovic, who signed with Edmonton as a one-year, $1.5 million free agent shortly before the start of the season.
+The most interesting player is right-handed center Jack Roslovic, who signed with Edmonton as a free agent for one year at $1.5 million shortly before the start of the season.

 The 28-year-old forward has 14 points, including six goals, in 18 games this season and could fill the void left by the loss of Dach and Newhook, as well as adding depth for the playoffs.